NikolasNeofytou/new_website/README.md

 ## Getting Started

 1. Install dependencies with `npm install` (required for modules such as `bcryptjs`).
 2. Start the server using `node server.js`.
+It will attempt to download PDFs from the HMMY forum into `papers/`.
-3. (Optional) Run `npm run fetch-papers` to cache PDFs from the HMMY forum.
+3. (Optional) Run `npm run fetch-papers` manually to refresh the papers.
 This step requires network access to `shmmy.ntua.gr` and will fail if that domain is blocked.
 4. Visit `http://localhost:3000` in a browser.
-5. Browse `/pastpapers.html` to view past papers scraped from the forum.
+5. Browse `/pastpapers.html` to view the locally served past papers.
 6. Use `/labpartners.html` to post or search for lab partners.
 7. Visit `/register.html` to sign in with LinkedIn, IEEE, or your site profile using your university ID and password.
 8. From the login page, follow the sign-up link to `/signup.html` and create a student profile with a chosen password.